-At June 30, 2015, the Company had a working capital deficit of \$2,853,011, including cash of \$143,719, as compared to a working capital deficit of \$2,098,426, including cash of \$417,386, at December 31, 2014.
-The Company intends to fund its working capital and project development activities through the sales of equity, issuance of debt or sale of non-core assets.
+At September 30, 2015, the Company had working capital of \$1,118,751, including cash of \$1,153,151, as compared to a working capital deficit of \$2,098,426, including cash of \$417,386, at December 31, 2014.
+The increase is due to the issuance of share capital and the conversion of debt to a 20% minority interest in the Company's Australian properties.

-At June 30, 2015, the Company had a total of 17,710,000 stock options exercisable between CAD\$0.07 and CAD\$0.315 that have the potential upon exercise to generate a total of C\$2,037,050 in cash over the next five years.
+At September 30, 2015, the Company had a total of 18,110,000 stock options exercisable between CAD\$0.07 and CAD\$0.315 that have the potential upon exercise to generate a total of C\$2,083,050 in cash over the next five years.
 There is no assurance that these securities will be exercised.

 The Company's continued development is contingent upon its ability to raise sufficient financing both in the short and long term.
 There are no guarantees that additional sources of funding will be available to the Company.
 However, management is committed to pursuing all possible sources of financing (internal and external) in order to execute its business plan.
-The Company continues its cost cutting measures to conserve cash to meet its operational obligations.